Recently I got this question:

 I got most of my experience as a Dragon trainer and consultant in the Netherlands, but my very first Dragon version was in English.
-I did my entire college education to become an English translator with Dragon, too.
+I did my entire college education to get my Bachelor’s as an English translator with Dragon, too.

 Most importantly, I have the learning mindset.
 If I don’t know a thing, I’ll figure it out.
-And you get to profit from my experience, so sign up for the waiting list now.
+And you get to profit from my experience.